21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/dynlib.md

 ## Loading the module

-To load the module within a python session (e.g. using the python3/3.10.0 environment we used to compile and install `dynlib` library) we can use the following (assuming we installed it with the `--user` option):
+To load the module within a python session (e.g. using the python3/3.11.0 environment we used to compile and install `dynlib` library) we can use the following (assuming we installed it with the `--user` option):
 ```
-Python 3.10.0 (default, Nov 16 2021, 09:41:50) [GCC 8.4.1 20200928 (Red Hat 8.4.1-1)] on linux
+Python 3.11.0 (main, Nov 18 2022, 08:38:34) [GCC 8.5.0 20210514 (Red Hat 8.5.0-10)] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import dynlib
 >>> from dynlib import dynfor